• Share this on:

 Which countries are you competing with?

 Your main competition will come from Europe itself.
 The demand mainly depends on how the local season develops.
 Outside of Europe, Morocco and Egypt are the strongest competitors.
 These countries are close to Europe, and are able to supply strawberries when production in Europe is low.
-Except for Morocco and Turkey, most exporting countries export their strawberries by airfreight.
+Except for Morocco and Türkiye, most non-European countries export their strawberries by airfreight.

 Egypt: a preferred origin for off-season strawberries

 Egypt offers an ideal alternative for additional supplies during the off-season period.
 The country can supply strawberries exactly when European production is at its lowest and greenhouse production has become very expensive due to the dark winter climate.
-In 2020, the Egyptian export was mainly divided between Belgium, Germany and the UK, but this can vary year to year.
+In 2024, the Egyptian export was mainly divided between the UK, Germany and France.
+However, this can vary year to year.
+British imports have undergone exceptional growth: from 1,700 to 9,800 tonnes.

 The Egyptian cultivation of strawberries has been developing steadily.
 Growers have introduced new varieties of strawberries and technical improvements, increasing the yield and the quality of the produce.
 Strawberries from Egypt are hardy and known to have a good shelf life.
 The main strawberry varieties are Festival, Fortuna, Florida and the new variety Sweet Sensation.